 So far, we have posted over 2,000 bat photos, including 19 families of bats, 143 genera and 272 species from 32 countries on our website.
 And these are already available for royalty-free downloads by our members, educators and conservationists worldwide through our Bat Photos gallery.
 Fifty-three additional species from six more countries are now avaiable, though not yet added to the gallery.

 The Merlin Tuttle Bat Photo Collection is irreplaceable.
 It has served as literally the backbone of scientific, educational and conservation illustration of bats worldwide for nearly 40 years, and has been featured in five National Geographic articles.
 Nevertheless, film gradually deteriorates, so digital scanning is coming just in time.

 Selections of the best newly scanned images are periodically added to our website.
 Merlin also continues to take thousands of new digital images, with a special focus on documenting bat values in places where conservation is most needed.
 And Teresa is sharing both scans and new images through social media (Instagram, Facebook and Twitter).

 We especially thank an anonymous donor, Bettina and Travis Mathis, The Brown Foundation and the Verne and Marion Read family for critical early funding.
 Donations on behalf of the ongoing project are much needed and deeply appreciated.
 Our goal is to ensure preservation of Merlin’s priceless legacy for bats, beginning with the Bat Scan Project.

-Ambassadorial Travel for Bats
+Ambassadorial Appearances for Bats